pigoz/mplayer2/DOCS/man/en/mplayer.rst

 ass
-    Moves SSA/ASS subtitle rendering to an arbitrary point in the filter chain.
+    Moves SSA/ASS subtitle rendering to an arbitrary point in the filter chain, or force subtitle rendering in the video filter as opposed to using video output EOSD support.
 See the ``--ass`` option.

     *EXAMPLE*:

-    ``--vf=ass,screenshot``
+    ``--vf=ass,eq``
-        Moves SSA/ASS rendering before the screenshot filter.
-Screenshots taken this way will contain subtitles.
+        Moves SSA/ASS rendering before the eq filter.
+This will put both subtitle colors and video under the influence of the video equalizer settings.

 blackframe[=amount:threshold]
     Detect frames that are (almost) completely black.
 Can be useful to detect